thefcraft/Tab-Manager-Extension-PRO/README.md

-# Tab Manager Chrome Extension
+# Tab Manager Chrome Extension PRO

 **Are You Tired of Having Millions of Open Tabs?
 Manage Your Tabs in Workspaces!**

 Tab Manager is a Chrome extension designed to bring order to your browsing chaos.
 It helps you organize and manage your browser tabs efficiently by allowing you to create workspaces, save tabs, and quickly access them later.
 Say goodbye to cluttered browser windows and hello to a more organized, productive browsing experience!

+## TODO

+- [ ] switch to IndexedDB insted of localStorage.
+- [ ] add darktheme support to popup window.
+- [ ] add nextJs source code for dashboard.

 ## Features